Frequently Asked Questions

 How do I sign up?

 We're glad to hear you're joining us!
-Visit our Registration page to get started.
-If you still have questions, please contact us.
+Click the “Registration” button above to get started.
+If you still have questions, please contact us using the button above.

 How Do I Get The Scout Uniform?

 Cub Scouts buy their own uniform shirt, some patches, and accessories.
 Pack 88 provides neckerchiefs, slides, handbooks, badges and awards.
-For more information, including what and where to buy, please see our Uniforms page.
+For more information, including what and where to buy, please see the official Scouting Uniforms page.

 How are Cub Scouts organized?

-Pack 88 is a member of the Knox Trail Council, a division of the Boy Scouts of America.
+Pack 88 is a member of the Mayflower (formerly Knox Trail) Council, a division of Scouts BSA.
 The Cub Scout Pack includes Cub Scouts, Leaders, and families.
 The Packs meets once a month and provides an opportunity to do activities together and to recognize the achievements of the boys, their parents, and their leaders.

 A Pack is divided into small groups of boys called Dens that meet monthly under the direction of Den Leaders, who are trained parent volunteers.
-Dens are organized by grade and age: Tigers (first grade), Wolves (second grade), Bears (third grade), Webelos I (fourth grade), and Webelos II (fifth grade).
-The Dens allow boys to get to know each other better and engage in age appropriate activities that would be difficult in a larger group.
-Den meetings include work on advancement requirements as described in their handbook.
+Dens are organized by grade and age: Lions (Kindergarten) Tigers (first grade), Wolves (second grade), Bears (third grade), Webelos (fourth grade), and Arrow of Light (fifth grade).
+The Dens allow girls and boys to get to know each other better and engage in age appropriate activities that would be difficult in a larger group.
+Den meetings include work on advancement requirements (known as Adventures) as described in their handbook.
 Den Leaders may ask for help from parents, such as assisting with a meeting, sharing a special skill, or providing a snack.

 What is the difference between Cub Scouts and Boy Scouts?

-There are age requirements, but in general, Cub Scouts is for boys in 1st through 5th grade while Boy Scouts is for 6th through 12th grade boys.
+There are age requirements, but in general, Cub Scouts is for girls and boys in Kindergarten through 5th grade while Scouts is for 6th through 12th grade girls and boys.
 Cub Scouts are organized by Packs while Boy Scouts are organized by Troops.
 Both programs fall under the Boy Scouts of America.

 What Packs and Troops are available in Wayland?

-While young boys may join either pack, Pack 88 generally includes boys from Claypit while Pack 1 is made up of boys from Happy Hollow.
-There is only one Boy Scout Troop in Wayland, so when continuing on to Boy Scouts, all join Troop 1.
+While young girls and boys may join either pack, Pack 88 generally includes boys from Claypit while Pack 3101 (shortened as Pack 1) is made up of girls and boys from Happy Hollow.
+There is only one Scout Troop in Wayland, so when continuing on to Scouts, all join Troop 1.

 Where do you get the Cub Scout leaders?